snowballstem/pystemmer/README.rst

 API
 ---

-PyStemmer's API is documented by documentation comments, which may conveniently be viewed using the epydoc output present in the docs/html/ subdirectory.
+PyStemmer's API is documented by documentation comments.

 A brief overview can be found in docs/quickstart.txt